dmccreary/stem-robots/docs/robot-description.md

     3. 2x RGB LED NeoPixels
     4. a Piezo buzzer with mute switch
     5. two customizable momentary push buttons
-    6. 7x Grove connectors
+    6. 7x Grove connectors with four wires
     7. 4x servo drivers
     8. a power on switch with a power indicator LED
     9. 4x red LEDs and buttons to test the motor connections
     10. a port for charging a LiPo battery
-5. A VL53L0X time-of-flight distance sensor that uses the I2C protocol to measure distance.
+5. A VL53L0X time-of-flight distance sensor that uses the I2C protocol to measure distance
-6. A USB cable for programming the car.
+6. A USB cable for programming the robot from a PC or Mac

-The robot is programmed with the Thonny Integrated Development for Python.
+The robot is programmed with the Thonny Integrated Development for MicroPython.
 Note that the RP2040 is a dual-core micro-controller with 264K SRAM and 2MB flash memory.
+The RP2040 includes support for both I2C and SPI bus.
 ```

+In the future, we will refer to this block of text as the
+ROBOT_DESCRIPTION text.
+If you are generating other courses,
+you can call this COURSE_DESCRIPTION.